-$R\rightarrow R+r_a$ and $h\rightarrow h+2r_a$, so that the center-of-mass of each atom has the entire volume $\pi R^2h$ available to it.
+$R\rightarrow R+r_a$ and $h\rightarrow h+2r_a$, so that the center-of-mass of each atom has the entire volume $\pi R^2h$ available.

-In more algorithmic detail, we use the data structures available in the Standard Template Library of C++ to maintain a record (a ``map'' in one particular implementation) of the next known collision for each atom; when and where will it happen, is it an atom-atom collision or a collision with a container wall.
+In more algorithmic detail, we use the data structures available in the Standard Template Library of C++ to maintain a record (a “map” in one particular implementation) of the next known collision for each atom: when and where will it happen and whether it is an atom-atom collision or a collision with a container wall.
 The atom that collides first obviously determines the next collision overall.
-At a collision both the atomic velocities and the record of the next known collision for each atom are updated appropriately.
+At a collision, both the atomic velocities and the record of the next known collision for each atom are updated appropriately.
 Between the collisions, the atoms simply fly ballistically.
-This algorithm has proven very efficient.
+This algorithm has proven to be very efficient.
 In the cases when we have profiled the code, it has spent most of the time computing the dipole-dipole interactions.

 When a collision happens, we halt the Runge-Kutta integration, update the atom or atoms that just collided with the new velocity or velocities, and then resume the integration.

-It may be noted that we have also studied the motion of the atoms with the collisions but without integrating the dipole moments.
+It may be noted that we have also studied the motion of the atoms with the collisions, but without integrating the dipole moments.
 This is in order to test the system that manages the motion of the atoms.
 The results have been satisfactory.
-For instance, we have seen a monoenergetic distribution of atomic velocities relax to a Maxwell-Boltzmann velocity distribution as expected.
+For instance, we have seen a monoenergetic distribution of atomic velocities relax to a Maxwell-Boltzmann velocity distribution as anticipated.

 In the simulations with stationary atoms we take the average over many statistically independent static samples.
 Now we may also work with time averages in one sample.
 We wait for a time much longer (say, ten times longer) than the relaxation time of the system to reach a steady state, and then begin to take snapshots of the quantity we wish to analyze.
 The time interval between the snapshots should also be longer than the relaxation time to ensure the statistical independence of the samples.
 Each snapshot works as a sample in our analysis.

 The caveat here is that the relaxation time has proven difficult to determine.
 One could, for instance, start the system from a state far from equilibrium and follow the optical thickness relax to a constant.
-Alternatively, on could analyze the fluctuations of the samples in the purported steady state as a function of the time interval between the samples to get an idea of how statistically independent the samples are.
+Alternatively, one could analyze the fluctuations of the samples in the purported steady state as a function of the time interval between the samples to get an idea of the statistical independence of the samples.
 The unfortunate fact is that the results for the relaxation time from such different methods may easily differ by an order of magnitude.

 \subsubsection{Collective Lamb shift for moving atoms}

 In the simulations with stationary atoms, collective Lamb shifts are observed in dense gases when inhomogeneous broadening is added.
 Figure~\ref{CLS} correspondingly shows similar oscillations of the shift of the resonance as a function of sample thickness from theory, Eq.~\eq{LL_CLS} (solid line), and from simulations with moving atoms (filled circles).
 The dashed line is a vertically translated version of the theory.
-We emphasize that, no matter whether in the experiments, in stationary-atom simulations or in the present moving-atom simulations, an additive constant is always needed to match the data points and theory.
+We emphasize that, no matter whether in the experiments, in stationary-atom simulations, or in the present moving-atom simulations, an additive constant is always needed to match the data points and theory.
 The atom number we have used was limited to at most $N=768$, as our simulations are constrained by the available computer capacity.

 \subsection{Broadening of the Dicke-narrowed lineshape in a dense gas}